How the Income Investing Strategy Works

 The reason investors put together an income portfolio is to produce a constant stream of cash that can be spent today, pumped out from a collection of higher-than-average yielding assets; cash that can be used to pay bills, buy groceries, purchase medicine, support charitable causes, cover tuition for family member, or any other purpose.

-3. What Types of Investments Are Used to Construct an Income Strategy Portfolio?
+Types of Investments Used to Construct an Income Strategy Portfolio

 The specific asset allocation among the different asset classes will vary with the size of the portfolio, interest rates available at the time the portfolio is constructed, and a host of other factors but, generally speaking, an income strategy will require some mixture of: